master2619/quickfetch/README.md

 bash

-export PATH=$PATH:/home/username/.local/bin
+export PATH=$PATH:/home/$USER/.local/bin

-To make this change permanent, add the above line to your ~/.bashrc or ~/.bash_profile file and reload it:
+To make this change permanent, add the above line to your ~/.profile or ~/.bashrc or ~/.bash_profile file and reload it:

-bash

-echo 'export PATH=$PATH:/home/username/.local/bin' >> ~/.bashrc
+echo 'export PATH=$PATH:/home/$USER/.local/bin' >> ~/.bashrc
 source ~/.bashrc

 Compile the Script:

 Navigate to the directory containing quickfetch.py and run:

-bash

     pyinstaller --onefile quickfetch.py